instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 ## Part 1) Chain of Density

 Summarizing extensive texts with AI can be challenging, often relying on inconsistent techniques.
-Salesforce AI Research's novel method, Chain Of Density, enhances AI-based text summarization, outperforming human-generated summaries.
+Their novel method, Chain Of Density prompting, enhances AI-based text summarization, outperforming human-generated summaries.

 Initially, an AI produces a summary, then refines it through multiple iterations, adding missing article entities.
 Each iteration adds new article entities to the summary, keeping length consistent, leading to an entity-dense, informative summary called Chain Of Density.

-First introduced by Salesforce's AI Research wing in their paper - [From Sparse to Dense: GPT-4 Summarization with Chain of Density Prompting](https://arxiv.org/abs/2309.04269).
+First introduced in the paper - [From Sparse to Dense: GPT-4 Summarization with Chain of Density Prompting](https://arxiv.org/abs/2309.04269).
 The team has found that this method is able to consistently beats similar summaries written by human annotators.

 ??? info "Implementation Details"